Russia’s siege of Mariupol a grim sign for other major Ukrainian cities

 “We aren’t simply saying it, we are screaming it, so the international community hears our voice about the unfolding humanitarian catastrophe for our city,” Boichenko said Thursday.

-He said negotiations between Russian and Ukrainian officials regarding humanitarian corridors had raised hopes thatmedicines and food would be allowed into the city.
+He said negotiations between Russian and Ukrainian officials regarding humanitarian corridors had raised hopes that medicines and food would be allowed into the city.

-In addition to Ukrainian forces, Mariupol has been a primary base for years for the Azov Battalion, a far-right extremist militia that has been involved in fighting for Ukraine since the start of the separatist conflict in 2014.
+In addition to Ukrainian forces, Mariupol has been a primary base for years for the Azov Battalion, a far-right militia that has been involved in fighting for Ukraine since the start of the separatist conflict in 2014.
 Those fighters have been a particular target for Russian forces and its separatist proxies, who have sought to highlight the existence of far-right groups in Ukraine to falsely label the central government as being run by neo-Nazis.

 In cities across Ukraine, locals have begun building barriers to impede Russian armored vehicles from easily entering and have stocked up on molotov cocktails and guns in preparation for urban combat.
-Advancing Russian commanders will probably try to avoid urban combat as much as possible for fear it will lead to a large number of Russian casualties.
+Advancing Russian commanders will probably try to avoid urban combat as much as they can for fear it will lead to a large number of Russian casualties.
 The result is likely to be a reliance on airstrikes and artillery, in addition to siege tactics, all of which can cause significant death among civilians.

-“I don’t know what other outcome there is other than winning ugly for Russia at this point,” said Scott Boston, a Russian military analyst at the Rand Corp.
+“I don’t know what other outcome there is other than winning ugly for Russia at this point,” said Scott Boston, a Russian military analyst at Rand Corp.

 The Russian air force hasn’t been very involved in the military operation so far, Boston said, and he would expect to see more airstrikes as forces try to close in on Kyiv.

 He said the Russian military faces logistical problems that could inhibit its ability to move the huge amount of ammunition needed to surround big cities and shell them into capitulation, as in Mariupol.
-The military, he said, would need to amass an overwhelming amount of combat power to take on an operation inside a city as big as Kyiv, and it would become difficult for the Russians the longer such fighting dragged on.
+The military, he said, would need to amass an overwhelming amount of combat power to launch an operation inside a city as big as Kyiv, and it would become difficult for the Russians the longer such fighting dragged on.

 “The longer it goes,” Boston said, “the worse it will be.”